mrx-arafat/supabase-showcase/SUPABASE_LEARNING_GUIDE.md

 ### Phase 1: Understanding the Dashboard (10 minutes)

 1. **Go to your Supabase project dashboard**
-   - Find your project URL in Lovable Cloud settings
+   - Find your project URL in your hosting or deployment platform settings
    - Navigate to: https://supabase.com/dashboard

 2. **Explore the interface**